emqx/emqx-docs/en_US/messaging/mqtt-shared-subscription.md

 :::

-## Try Shared Subscription with MQTTX Desktop

-The following procedure demonstrates how to form groups for multiple subscribers that can share the subscription to the same topic and how these subscribers will receive the messages from the shared subscription.
+The following procedure demonstrates how to add a `$share` prefix to the original topic so that subscribers in different groups can share the subscription to the same topic and receive the messages from the shared subscription.

 In this demonstration, you can create one client connection `demo` as a publisher to publish messages to the topic `t/1`.
 Then, you can create 4 client connections as subscribers, such as `Subscriber1`, `Subscriber2`, `Subscriber3`, and `Subscriber4`.
 The subscribers can be divided into groups `a` and `b`, and both groups subscribe to the topic `t/1`.